-After running seven very successful summer camps so far we are repeating the format again in 2017.
+After running eight very successful summer camps so far we are repeating the format again in 2018.
 Please complete this form to book a place.

 The week will be busy and we expect all youngsters to be tired to exhausted at the end of the day!
 A typical day will comprise:

 - Breakfast - managed by the young sailors themselves (under supervision).